lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 [QGIS 2015 Nødebo](http://demo.qgis.org/demos/2015/index.html).

 Note:
-the annual developers conference of qf ggis 2015. like hammer, you cant really build spaceships without them. academically it's still a good idea to introduce students to desktop GIS. i question for how long we should focus on it though.

-soon, with the next generation of web GIS like turf, the desktop can be completely passe.
+the annual developers conference of ggis 2015. like hammer, you cant really build spaceships without them. academically it's still a good idea to introduce students to desktop GIS. i question for how long we should focus on it though. soon, with the next generation of web GIS like turf, the desktop can be completely passe.

 ---